Olical/conjure/CONTRIBUTING.md

 To work on Conjure you'll first need to clone the repository and execute `make deps`, then point your plugin manager at the directory.

-Contrary to old versions of Conjure, we now simply work on branches that target the `main` branch, I no longer use the `develop` staging branch and we can consider that obsolete just like the `master` branch.

 Now you can open up Conjure's source files (ending in `.fnl`) and evaluate them as you would any other language with Conjure, see `:help conjure`.

 Your changes and evaluations through Conjure only apply to the in memory copy of Conjure.
 When you write a `.fnl` file with nfnl installed however your Fennel will be compiled to a static `.lua` file automatically.
 Make sure you commit both your Fennel _and_ Lua file changes!